Skip to main content

 First, we might ask you (and the telco) to give us extra information.
 If we decide to use a conference call, we will set a time that suits you both.

 The more actively engaged you are in this process, the faster and more efficient the conciliation process will be.
-This means being available for conference calls and giving us billing information, contracts, and records of your correspondence with the telco if we ask for it.
+This means being available for calls and giving us billing information, contracts, and records of your correspondence with the telco if we ask for it.

 Requests for information

-When we request information from you or the telco , we will provide a timeframe for response.
+When we request information from you or the telco, we will provide a timeframe for response.
 We will consider reasonable requests for an extension.
 Where you or the telco request further extensions of time, these are not automatically granted and case officers will consider the reasons for requesting additional time and any impact on the other party.

-Where you or the telco do not supply information in response to our request, we will progress the complaint along our complaint handling process with the information we have – to a recommended outcome.
-If you or the telco do not give a reasonable explanation for not giving us information we ask for, it is important to remember we can draw inferences from a party’s failure to provide information, including that the party doesn’t have information to support its position, or its information supports the other party’s position.
+If you or the telco do not provide the information we ask for, or do not give a reasonable explanation for doing so, we may draw inferences from a party’s failure to provide information, including that they do not have information to support its position, or the information supports the other party’s position.

-- relevant laws
+• relevant laws

-- industry guidelines and good practice
+• industry guidelines and good practice

 Your options

-Option 2: You or the telco reject the recommended outcome
+Option 2: You reject the assessment

 If you don’t respond, we will close our file.
 The telco won’t have to carry out the actions and we will not consider your complaint any further.